Most Odd-Degree Binary Forms Fail to Primitively Represent a Square: Introduction

 \subsection{Method of Proof}

-At the macroscopic level, our strategy should be familiar to experts in arithmetic invariant theory: tranform the Diophantine problem of counting soluble superelliptic equations into one of counting integral orbits of a certain representation.
-Using a parametrization that we introduced in~\cite[\S~2.2]{Swpreprint}, we prove in \S~\ref{sec-buildabear} that a primitive integer solution to $y^2 = F(x,z) = \sum_{i = 0}^{2n+1} f_ix^{2n+1-i}z^i$ naturally gives rise to an integral orbit $T$ of a representation $V$ of the split odd special orthogonal group $G$, where the invariant polynomial of $T$ is equal to the \emph{monicized form} $F_{\on{mon}}(x,1) \defeq \sum_{i = 0}^{2n+1} f_if_0^{i-1}x^{2n+1-i}$.
-The fact that the invariant polynomial of $T$ is not the original form $F(x,1)$ but the monicized form $F_{\on{mon}}(x,1)$ is the reason why we restrict our consideration to superelliptic equations having fixed leading coefficient.
+Our strategy is to transform the problem of counting soluble superelliptic equations into one of counting integral orbits of a certain representation by devising a suitable orbit construction.
+In \S\ref{sec-buildabear}, we prove that elements of $\mathscr{S}_F(\BZ)$ naturally give rise to certain square roots of the ideal class of the inverse different of a ring $R_F$ associated to the \mbox{form $F$.} Via a parametrization that we introduced in~\cite{Swpreprint}, these square roots correspond to certain integral orbits for the action of the split odd special orthogonal group $G$ on a space $V$ of self-adjoint operators $T$, where the characteristic polynomial of $T$ is equal to the \emph{monicized form} $F_{\on{mon}}(x,1) \defeq \frac{1}{f_0} \cdot F(x,f_0z)$.

-In \S~\ref{sec-rep}, we discuss the basic properties of the representation of $G$ on $V$, which was utilized by Bhargava and Gross in~\cite{MR3156850} to study rational points on monic odd hyperelliptic curves.
-In \S~\ref{sec-fields}, we describe the orbits of this representation over fields, and we use this description for two key purposes: (1) explain why we can only get a limiting lower bound of $1 - \mu_{f_0}$ (as opposed to $1$) on the density of insoluble equations; and (2) bound the $p$-adic density of the set of elements in $V(\BZ_p)$ that arise from primitive $p$-adic integral solutions via the construction in \S~\ref{sec-buildabear} for each prime $p$.
-In \S~\ref{sec-finally}, we prove Theorem~\ref{thm-main} by combining these $p$-adic density calculations with geometry-of-numbers results about the representation of $G$ on $V$ due to Bhargava and Gross (see~\cite[\S~10]{MR3156850}).
-Finally, in \S~\ref{sec-bm}, we introduce the notions of $2$-covering obstruction and Brauer-Manin obstruction for superelliptic stacky curves and prove Theorem~\ref{thm-hasse}.
+The parametrization in~\cite{Swpreprint} is explicitly leading-coefficient-dependent and is thus particularly well-suited for applications concerning binary forms with fixed leading coefficient.
+By generalizing an equidistribution argument that we developed in joint work with Bhargava and Shankar (see~\cite{BSSpreprint}, where we used the very same parametrization to determine the second moment of the size of the $2$-Selmer group of elliptic curves), one can average the bounds in Theorems~\ref{thm-main} and~\ref{thm-hasse} over all leading coefficients and thus deduce analogues of these theorems for the full family of superelliptic equations of given degree.
+In this paper, we fix the leading coefficient for two reasons: doing so simplifies the orbit-counting and allows us to prove a stronger result, that within each \emph{thin} subfamily of superelliptic equations with fixed leading coefficient, most members fail the Hasse principle.